Programs

 Optometry in Health Centers Budget and Equipment List – developed by Prevent Blindness, this resource provides a list of equipment necessary for starting up an eye and vision care program and includes cost estimates.
 Available in both pdf and spreadsheet.

-To learn more about ACU’s programs or sponsorship opportunities, please contact Luke Ertle.
+Looking for more info about ACU’s programs or sponsorship opportunities?
+Please contact ACU’s Program Director, Luke Ertle.